AVS Companion App

 - How to use the product’s buttons to wake Alexa

-This reinforces the information provided in the user guide, ensuring new customers are educated on how to use your product.
+This reinforces the information provided in the user guide, ensuring new customers are educated on how to use your device.

 Sign out and Settings

-You need to enable an easy to find, no hassle way for customers to sign out.
-It can be integrated into the companion app’s Alexa settings or may be a standalone screen within the app.
+You must include an easy-to-find, no-hassle way for customers to sign out.
+It can be integrated into the companion app's Alexa settings or may be a standalone screen within the app.
 If it is a standalone screen, we recommend using the Things to Try content so that customers are reminded of the benefits of staying signed in.

 Settings that can be made available in your companion app are: